Santa Barbara, California: Performing arts

-Tourist attractions
+Tourism

 Santa Barbara is a year-round tourist destination renowned for its fair weather, downtown beaches, and Spanish architecture.
 Tourism brings more than one billion dollars per year into the local economy, including $80 million in tax revenue.
+The waterfront along Cabrillo Boulevard is a draw for tourists centered on Stearns Wharf.
+The pier features shops, restaurants, and the Ty Warner Sea Center.

-Mission Santa Barbara, "The Queen of the Missions," is located on a rise about two miles (3 km) inland from the harbor, and is an active Franciscan mission and place of worship, sightseeing stop, and national historic landmark.
+Mission Santa Barbara, "The Queen of the Missions", is an active Franciscan mission and place of worship, sightseeing stop, and national historic landmark.
 Annually over the Memorial Day weekend, there is a chalk-art festival known as I Madonnari, with ephemeral works of art created on the asphalt in front of the mission, and food stalls set up and music.

 The Santa Barbara County Courthouse, a red tiled Spanish-Moorish structure, provides a view of the downtown area from its open air tower.
 The Presidio of Santa Barbara, a Spanish military installation and chapel built in 1782, was central to the town's early development and colonial roots.
 In 1855, the Presidio Chapel, being in decay, grew into the Apostolic College of Our Lady of Sorrows, now Our Lady of Sorrows Church.